McDaMastR/CollatzConjectureSimulator/README.md

 `LOG_VULKAN_ALLOCATIONS` is a boolean value describing whether or not the program will log memory allocations performed by the Vulkan API via a `VkAllocationCallbacks` object.

-`EXT_LAYERS` is a boolean value describing whether or not the Khronos [extension layers](https://github.com/KhronosGroup/Vulkan-ExtensionLayer) will be enabled, if present.
+`EXTENSION_LAYERS` is a boolean value describing whether or not the Khronos [extension layers](https://github.com/KhronosGroup/Vulkan-ExtensionLayer) will be enabled, if present.
 This includes `VK_LAYER_KHRONOS_synchronization2`.
 This value should be 1 if `VK_KHR_synchronization2` is not present.

-`IN_BUFFER_TYPE` is an integer value describing the type of buffer object in-buffers will be treated as.
-If 1, in-buffers will be shader storage buffer objects (SSBOs).
-If 2, in-buffers will be uniform buffer objects (UBOs).
-If this value is changed, the corresponding macro in the compute shaders must be changed accordingly.
+`VALIDATION_LAYERS` is a boolean value describing whether or not the Khronos [validation layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers) will be enabled, if present.
+This includes `VK_LAYER_KHRONOS_validation`.

 `END_ON` is an integer value describing when the program will terminate.
 If 1, the program will end on user input, namely when either of the __enter__ or __return__ keys are pressed.
 If 2, the